Jehree/SPT-ReleaseArchive/README.md

 - TARGET: 3.10.5 (released 2nd April 2024)
 - EFT Client Version: 0.15.5.1 33420 (released 2nd November 2024)

-Legacy releases for people who wish to player older versions of SPT.
+Legacy releases for people who wish to play the last major version of SPT rather than latest.
 This is not officially supported or endorsed by the SPT team.
 This does *NOT* bypass anti-piracy measures.
 This is simply a way for you to install legacy versions of SPT, current version target is `3.10.5`.
 I will not provide ways to bypass piracy measures.

 **This repo will only ever allow install of ONE major version back from current latest.
-Once `4.0.0` is out, `3.10.5` will no longer be available.**
+Once `4.0.X` is out, `3.10.5` will no longer be available.**

 Please join the [Legacy SPT discord](https://discord.gg/XXeSBuKnHP) for discussions around old versions of SPT.
 Please keep any and all discussions here rather than the official SPT discord out of respect of the wishes of SPT staff/developers who made this project possible in the first place.